Children's nursing is a rewarding but demanding career. You'll need to show empathy, sensitivity and have excellent communication skills to succeed

 As with other branches of nursing, there are opportunities to progress your career in teaching, research or in a community-based role, for instance as a school nurse or health visitor.

 Outside the NHS, you could work in private healthcare, social services, voluntary organisations, charities or in health services overseas.
-Nursing qualifications are usually transferable abroad and information can be found at Nursing & Midwifery Council: Working Outside the UK.
+Nursing qualifications are usually transferable abroad - more information can be found about this at Nursing & Midwifery Council: Working Outside the UK.